-On-campus possession or use of firearms, antique firearms, explosives, destructive devices, or other weapons or dangerous articles or substances, including but not limited to non-lethal weapons such as pellet guns, bb guns, paintball markers, slingshots, crossbows, stun guns, Tasers, metallic knuckles, archery equipment, swords, sword canes, ornamental or decorative swords/daggers/knives, or any dangerous chemical or biological agent is a violation of The Ringling policy.
-This does not apply to any law enforcement officer who is a student or to any student ROTC member acting under the supervision of an ROTC unit in a manner proscribed by military regulations of the United States Government, or any student whose possession of a weapon as described above is approved in advance by Ringling Security or FSU police department.
-Firearms and other weapons as defined by section 790.001, Florida Statutes, are prohibited by Florida law at all times on the FSU campus and at FSU-sponsored events, including The Ringling, whether or not a person possesses a concealed weapons permit, except as follows:
+On-campus possession or use of firearms, antique firearms, explosives, destructive devices, or other weapons or dangerous articles or substances, including but not limited to non-lethal weapons such as pellet guns, bb guns, paintball markers, slingshots, crossbows, stun guns, Tasers, metallic knuckles, archery equipment, swords, sword canes, ornamental or decorative swords/daggers/knives, or any dangerous chemical or biological agent is a violation of Ringling policy.

+Firearms and other weapons as defined by section 790.001, Florida Statutes, are prohibited by Florida law at all times on the Ringling campus and at Ringling-sponsored events, whether or not a person possesses a concealed weapons permit, except as follows:
-Firearms may be carried by police officers and licensed security personnel expressly authorized by law to carry firearms on University property.

-A concealed firearm may be kept for lawful purposes without a license by persons 18 years or older within the interior of a private vehicle, provided that such firearm is not carried on the person and provided that a handgun must be kept securely encased or otherwise not readily accessible for immediate use.
+- Firearms may be carried by police officers and licensed security personnel expressly authorized by law to carry firearms on school property. • - A concealed firearm may be kept for lawful purposes without a license by persons 18 years or older within the interior of a private vehicle, provided that such firearm is not carried on the person and provided that a handgun must be kept securely encased or otherwise not readily accessible for immediate use.

-Possession of firearms and other weapons on The Ringling campus, unless authorized by Florida law, is a felony and violators are subject to arrest and prosecution.
+Possession of firearms and other weapons on the Ringling campus or at Ringling-sponsored events, unless authorized by Florida law, is a felony and violators are subject to arrest and prosecution.

 Policies described in this section are authorized by Section 790.115, Florida Statutes.
 In accordance with Section 790.33, Florida Statutes, nothing in this section is intended to prohibit or regulate the lawful possession of a weapon or firearm as defined in Section 790.001, Florida Statutes, except as permitted by law.